Amazon Faves

 Closed-loop itineraries, or round-trip cruises, refer to journeys that begin and end at the same port of embarkation.
 U.S. citizens sailing a closed-loop itinerary that originates and ends in the United States and starts and ends from the same port generally do not need a passport, even if that sailing stops at international destinations.

-And that’s just one of the amazing perks of cruising—you can often travel internationally without a passport!
+And that’s just one of the amazing perks of cruising.
+You can often travel internationally without a passport!
 How cool is that?!

 While this is the general rule, it’s essential to consult with the cruise line and your travel documents provided by the line to confirm the identification requirements.
 Virgin Voyages, for instance, at one point required passports of all passengers, regardless of whether it was a closed-loop sailing or not, although they have since loosened this requirement.